yet-another-static-site-generator/yass/docs/user/details.md

 ## <a name="version"></a>Version command

-This command gives only short information about the program version and it release date.
+This command gives only short information about the program version, and its released date.
 To run it, type in directory where the file `yass` is `./yass version`.

 <a href="#top">^ Top</a>